FROM THE GROUND UP

 My portraits are created directly from the photographs taken during the initial photographic sitting with the subject.
 They’re not hand drawn or painted copies, they are the original photographs themselves carefully crafted into a unique, lasting portrait.
 As such each completed commission is a completely accurate, hyper detailed and lifelike physical representation of the subject.

 Which geographical areas do you cover?

 I’m based in South Staffordshire and cover the whole of the mainland UK.
-Wherever you are I bring my camera and studio to you for the initial sitting.
+Wherever you are I bring my camera to you for the initial sitting.

 Additional travel charges

-The basic price of a portrait commission includes a professional home initial photography sitting at a suitable property up to a distance of 20 miles (a 40 mile round trip) from my base in Staffordshire.
+The basic price of a portrait commission includes an initial professional home territory photography sitting at a suitable property of your choosing up to a distance of 20 miles (a 40 mile round trip) from my base in Staffordshire.
 For those sittings requiring a round trip of further than 40 miles I’ll need to levy an additional travel charge at a rate of 50p per mile on the round trip on any additional distance mileage.